Tony Gleeson (2011)

 I then erected and painted the photo and shelf wall panel along the western side of the clubroom to display historic team photos of yesteryear and major club and SSJCA trophies.

 I installed the timber door jamb to the access doorway of the clubroom.
 Then, upon finding the cost of a new panel style door prohibitive, I purchased a new flat face solid core door and fixed timber mouldings to one side of the door to represent a panel door.
-(This method was approx one third the price of a new panel door.
+(This method was approximately one third the price of a new panel door.
 It saved the club around $400) I then hung the door and fitted new dead locks.

 I then arranged for a roller door company to install a new roller door to the end wall of the clubroom.